Bridj/arel_sugar/README.md

 Block syntax
 ------------

-SexyScopes introduces a new block syntax for the `where` clause, which can be used in 2 different forms:
+ArelSugar introduces a new block syntax for the `where` clause, which can be used in 2 different forms:

 * With no argument, the block is evaluated in the context of the relation